Meet Dr. Gerald J. Bryant

 Dr. Bryant is very familiar with cases involving civil rights violations.
 In one such case he was called on as an expert to provide psychological evaluations of two African-American teenage brothers who were falsely accused by the police.
 The brothers, aged 16 and 18, had just come home when police officers came to the door, spoke with their mother, and demanded that the teens leave their home immediately in order to be questioned.
 No explanation was given as to why the young men were needed for questioning and the police dragged the two teenagers out of their home.
 In the ensuing chaos and violence, the 16-year old boy's nose was broken.
 It was later discovered that the teens were arrested on the suspicion that they had committed an armed robbery earlier that day.
 The boys were held in jail for 48 hours without any contact with their family.
 They were not allowed access to an attorney until they were arraigned.
 Ultimately, it was proven that the two boys had nothing whatsoever to do with the robbery.
 They were found totally innocent and released.
 Dr. Bryant's psychological evaluations provided evidence that both young men, especially the 16-year old, had been psychologically traumatized by the unlawful arrests and by being physically dragged out of their home.
 His report was helpful in the presentation of the civil rights case brought against the police department and a significant award was made in the young men's favor.

 Background and Education

 Dr. Bryant earned his Ph.D. in Clinical Psychology, a Master of Science degree, and a Master of Philosophy degree at Columbia University.
 He received his B.A. degree from City University of New York in the Honors Program in Psychology.
-Dr. Bryant is a member of the American Psychological Association, and the New York State Psychological Association.
+Dr. Bryant is a member of the American College of Forensic Psychology, the American Psychological Association, and the New York State Psychological Association.

 - Services Overview: